NicoleHinojosa/Assesssment-4/README.md

 #### Outputs:
 A data frame named mean_median that includes:

-Organism: Names of the two organisms.
+  -Organism: Names of the two organisms.

-Mean_Length: The mean coding sequence length for each organism.
+  -Mean_Length: The mean coding sequence length for each organism.

-Median_Length: The median coding sequence length for each organism.
+  -Median_Length: The median coding sequence length for each organism.

+Table Output: A formatted table displayed using kable, showing the mean and median lengths of coding sequences for each organism with a caption "Mean and Median of the CDS length each organism."

 ### Frequency of DNA Bases